 - An early episode had O'Neill resolve a problem late in the episode by giving a local Mongol warlord his handgun, which the warlord celebrates by Firing in the Air a Lot, and O'Neill lampshades that they should get going before he uses up the ammo in the single magazine.

-- The Rogue Trader RPG features the Rak'Gol, a race of aliens that makes the Orks look positively cultured.
-Though their technology is primitive compared to just about all races (for example, their spacecraft are powered by unshielded nuclear reactors instead of plasma drives) it's a wonder they have any technology at all, let alone FTL-capable ships, since they seem to be little more than extremely violent beasts.
-It's debated whether they can even be considered to have a culture of any kind.
-It's hinted they may merely be pawns of some other race that presumably uplifted them.
+- Rogue Trader introduced the Rak'Gol, a race of aliens that makes the Orks look positively cultured - their bionics are crude and bulky, their FTL-capable spacecraft are powered by unshielded nuclear reactors instead of plasma drives, while the aliens themselves seem to be little more than extremely violent, Chaos-worshiping beasts.
+It's hinted that they are merely the pawns of some other power that presumably uplifted them.

 - In the Dark Sun setting of Dungeons & Dragons, the civilized halflings have actually lost most of their life-shaping technology (though it is still miraculous to anyone else).
 They can still replicate life-shaped tools and creatures, but only in a ritualized manner, much like using a cookbook for doing advanced chemistry when you don't know anything about chemistry, but still having it work.

 - In Traveller, the Aslan are a Proud Warrior Race with little social organization above the "clan" level.
 They somehow developed Jump drive and became a major race, it's been suggested often that they reverse-engineered it from one of the "true" major races.